Postpartum depression: symptoms, treatment, how to help?

 What is and how long postpartum depression lasts?
 What could they be symptoms of postpartum depression and how to distinguish it from baby blues?
 And above all, how to helpwhen there is a suspicion postpartum depressionto avoid its most negative effects?
 Knowing how important the answers to these and other related questions are depression pregnant and after childbirth, we have prepared a special guide for you.
 You will also find information on how and how the diagnosis works treatment of postpartum depression, taking into account the possible ones drugs

-By definition, postpartum depression is a situation in which a depressive episode occurs 4-6 weeks after childbirth.
-It is the most common complication of pregnancy or puerperium and contributes to many negative consequences - both short-term and long-term - for the mother and her child.
+By definition, postpartum depression is a situation in which a depressive episode occurs 4-6 weeks after childbirthIt is one of the most common complications of pregnancy and the postpartum period and contributes to many adverse effects – both short-term and long-term – for the mother and her baby.

 According to WHO estimates, the problem of depression affects about 10% of pregnant women and about 13% of women in puerperium.
 In Poland, however, there are no population-based epidemiological studies, and the available questionnaire studies indicate the incidence of postpartum depression at the level of 10% to even 30%.